sebastienadam/simple_diaspora_sharing_button/README.md

 ## Installation

-Copy the files on your public site of your website.
+Copy the files under `php` on the public part of your website.

 ## Usage